hammedfataio/trustworthy-healthcare-ai/README.md

 > **When a medical AI model reports 99% confidence, how trustworthy is that confidence?**

-A research portfolio investigating **reliability, probability calibration, uncertainty and robustness in healthcare AI**.
+A research portfolio investigating **reliability, probability calibration, uncertainty, and robustness in healthcare AI**.

 The project moves beyond predictive accuracy to investigate a more important question for high-stakes artificial intelligence: